ljlodl5/surfs_up/README.md

 * **What is the temperature like in Oahu in June and December?**
 Enclosed is side-by-side comparison of June and December temperatures and varying statistics, respectively from years 2010-2017.
-As one can see there is ample evidence that the average temperature for Oahu is temperate year-round, with very little variation not only between averages but across minimum and maximum temperatures recorded between the respective months.
+As one can see there is ample evidence that the average temperature for Oahu is temperate year-round, with very little variation not only between averages but across maximum temperatures recorded between the respective months.
+It is noteworthy that December has an 8 degree reduction in min temperature than from June.
+I would also want to see if this is a trend (or an outlier) and if surrounding months (November and January) fare closer or further from June.
+Low temperatures will reduce demand for the surf and ice cream shop.

 ![Exhibit A](https://github.com/ljlodl5/surfs_up/blob/main/JuneDecTemps%20Combined.png)